Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

   ```
 * **Then** the call returns all transactions that should be included in the index and none of the transaction that
   should not be included.
-* **Given** that the value of `idx` is a list that contains one string that matches the value of the `id` field in the
+* **Given** that the value of `idx` is a list that contains one `IndexMatchValue` that matches the value of the `id`
-  data of exactly on of the transactions returned by the previous call
+  field in the data of exactly on of the transactions returned by the previous call
 * **When**
   ```
   getIndexedTransactions("fooIndex", idx)